 The Animal Adaptations case demonstrates how animals like the red fox, giant anteater, and cheetah all survive despite difficult environmental pressures.

 The interactive Nature Nook is a place where young children can explore animal habitats while having fun.
 Step inside a cave, walk through a woodland, enter an eagle's nest, and lots more!
 Museum personnel will help facilitate interactions between children and their parents/caregivers, plus display live animals for up-close looks.

 The entrance to the Shell Gallery is a simulated Australian Great Barrier Reef that delights visitors as they walk over it.
 Visitors can learn about scallops, nautilus, and other mollusks, and touch a variety of real shells from our collection of more than 2 million -- which ranks among the top 15 in the United States.

 A replica of a giant squid, Architeuthis dux, looms from the ceiling to greet guests as they enter the Museum.

 Larry F. Scott Nature Trail

 The Delaware Museum of Natural History’s Larry F. Scott Nature Trail is a mile-long path through the woodlands and wetlands behind the Museum.
-There are two loops: The Yellow Loop features a bird house along the way with slatted sides that visitors can see through to observe wildlife.
-There is also an outdoor classroom used for outdoor projects during school tours and summer camp.
+There are two loops: The Yellow Loop features a bird blind with slatted sides that visitors can see through to observe wildlife.
+There is also an outdoor classroom used for outdoor projects during school tours and Summer Camp, as well as a fire pit.
 This loop has benches and is handicap and stroller-accessible.

 The Red Loop goes through wooded areas and into wetlands further back along the Museum's property.
 An Eagle Scout built a bridge over the wetlands so visitors can take an up-close look at vegetation.
 A big overturned tree along the way is a stopping point to look for spiders, snakes, and other creatures living in the roots.